fujimotos/polyleven/README.md

 Benchmark
 ---------

+Note: The scripts and data sets used in the following benchmarks are all available in the test directory of this repository.

+### Benchmark 1: English Words

 To evaluate edit-distance libraries found on PyPI and GitHub, I used an English dictionary with 99,717 words (which is retrieved from Debian's `wamerican` package).

 With randomly chosen 10 input words, each library was used to compute the edit distance with every word in the dictionary.
-The execution time was measured using the `time` module in the Python standard library.
+The execution time was measured using the `timeit` module in the Python standard library.

 The system used for this benchmark was: